 1978 - The church moved from Dewey Street to its present location at 13334 Wallisville Road, and the name was changed to Christian Tabernacle.

-1996 - On a Sunday morning in October, a most remarkable divine visitation forever transformed our concept of "having church."
+1996 - On a Sunday morning in October, a remarkable divine visitation forever transformed our concept of "having church."
 As Pastor Heard read from the Book of 2 Chronicles, the power of God struck the pulpit, split it in two parts, and threw him backward to the floor.
-So dynamic was this visible manifestation, some saw angels and others experienced miraculous healings and unusual demonstrations of the Spirit.
-For almost three months, the unpredictable services focused on repentance and seeking God's face, rather than His gifts.
+So dynamic was this visible manifestation, some saw angels and others experienced miraculous healings and demonstrations of the Spirit.
+For almost three months, unpredictable services focused on repentance and seeking God's face, rather than His gifts.
 This dramatic encounter not only revolutionized our pastor's ministry, but left a perpetual anointing upon this congregation.

 2006-2007 - Another 15.5 acre tract was purchased on Beltway 8, giving us 63.7 acres, with frontage from Garrett Road to C.E.
 King Parkway.
-To ease our crowded situation, a fourth service at 7:30 a.m. was added to our busy Sunday morning schedule.
-Weekend services were expanded to include: Saturday at 6:00 p.m., Sunday morning at 7:30, 9:00, 10:10, and 11:15 a.m. and a Sunday afternoon Spanish service at 2:15 p.m.
-At the close of 2007, we had 70 in-house and local outreach ministries serviced by 650 volunteers, more than 4,000 members, 17 staff pastors, and 79 paid employees (including daycare, school, staff, and church).
+A fourth 7:30 a.m. service was added, expanding our busy weekend to include: Saturday at 6:00 p.m., Sunday at 7:30, 9:00, 10:10, and 11:15 a.m. and a 2:15 p.m.
+Spanish service.
+By the close of 2007, we had 70 in-house and local outreach ministries serviced by 650 volunteers, more than 4,000 members, 17 staff pastors, and 79 paid employees (including daycare, school, staff, and church).